baselbers/woocommerce-pdf-invoices/readme.txt

 Important: A custom template is required to add a custom field to the PDF invoice.

 == Changelog ==

+= 2.7.2 - April, 15, 2017 =

+- Added: Filter 'bewpi_my_account_pdf_name' to change the name of the PDF button on My Account page.

 = 2.7.1 - April, 14, 2017 =